p-/socket-connect-bpf/README.md

 # socket-connect-bpf

-BPF/eBPF prototype with a probe attached to `security_socket_connect` from [linux/security.h](https://github.com/torvalds/linux/blob/master/include/linux/security.h).

-This command line utility writes a new line with connection info to stdout if a new connection to a remote or local target is made.
+socket-connect-bpf is a Linux command line utility that writes a new line with human-readable information about a connection to the standard output if a new connection to a remote or local target is made.

+## Details
+socket-connect-bpf is a BPF/eBPF prototype with a kernel probe attached to `security_socket_connect` from [linux/security.h](https://github.com/torvalds/linux/blob/master/include/linux/security.h).

+To resolve IP addresses to hostnames a user probe to `getaddrinfo` is used.

 ## License
 The socket-connect-bpf Go code is licensed under the Apache License.
 The BPF code is licensed under GPL as some [BPF-helpers are GPL-only](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#helpers).